 Understanding SegWit, SegWit2x, and the Lightning Network

-These changes potentially affect all “coins” that use the Bitcoin blockchain (for example Bitcoin, Litecoin, DigiByte and Vertcoin) and, to what extent Ethereum implements Plasma, that will affect all coins on the Ethereum blockchain as well.
+To be clear, the above aren’t just scaling solutions for Bitcoin, these changes potentially affect all “coins” that use the Bitcoin blockchain (for example Bitcoin, Litecoin, DigiByte and Vertcoin) and, to what extent Ethereum implements Plasma, that will affect all tokens on the Ethereum blockchain as well.
 TIP: A blockchain is a public record of transactions at the heart of cryptocurrencies.

 To implement the changes requires “consensus” (like a democratic vote by those who use the Bitcoin network).